Messi magic saves Argentina, Klose rescues Germany

 With the clock ticking down, Messi looked to be in an innocuous position when he received the ball on the right in the 91st minute.

-Dropping his shoulder and cutting inside his marker as he has done so often for his club Barcelona, he bent a 25-metre left-foot effort into the far corner past diving goalkeeper Alireza Haghighi to send the massed hordes of Argentine fans packing the Mineirao stadium into raptures.
+Dropping his shoulder and cutting inside his marker, he bent a 25-yard left-foot effort into the far corner past goalkeeper Alireza Haghighi's outstretched hand.

+Messi said he was confident his team would peak at the right time.
+They next face Nigeria after beating Bosnia 2-1 in their opener, with the Africans due to play the World Cup debutants in Cuiaba later on Saturday.

 TRADEMARK SOMERSAULT